Did Homosexuality Exist In Pre-Colonial Africa?

 Did Homosexuality Exist In Africa Before Colonialism & Is It UnAfrican?

-Following the recent controversy over the treatment of Homosexuals in Tanzania, the issue has taken centre stage with the argument that African Homosexuality is abnormal being consistently made.
+Following the recent controversy over the treatment of Homosexuals in Tanzania, the issue has taken centre stage with the argument that Homosexuality is ‘UnAfrican’ and did not exist in Africa before Western Colonialism is consistently made.

 It is believed that Kabaka (King) Mwanga II, who ruled Buganda in the latter half of the 19th century, was gay.